It’s been almost two years since I filled my last prescription after taking a pill daily for almost a decade.

 Adding soothing foods like licorice in the form of teas and tablets help to coat my stomach and protect it before and between meals.
 DGL tablets are one option for this and can work wonders.

 This is the primary way my MOM was able to stop taking Nexium after being on it for about 12 years!
+My mom was taking Nexium for years because her friend had recommended it to her but she recently found out that one of the Side Effects of the drug is a 20-50% increased risk of developing fatal kidney disease.
+This obviously got alarm bells ringing so she knew she had to find a way to get off the medication.
 She and my dad both switched from their traditional doctor – who told them they were his “best patients” even though my mom still took daily reflux meds – to Dr. Bill Rollow.
 He helped my mom safely wean off of Nexium (this is SO important) and transition to a natural way, and she is now Nexium-free!
 She swears by these DGL tablets and takes one 15-20 minutes before each meal.

 7) Add in hydrochloric acid (HCl)**